Yukine1/StarWarsFilms/README.md

 ### What now not implemented but in process

-Not implemented additiona information like characters, vehicles, planets, because this points has they're own API link.
+Not implemented additional information like characters, vehicles, planets.

 My ideas on how I can implement features